 On one of our slightly more leisurely days in Paris, my husband and I decided to explore a few of the Grands Boulevards, or covered galleries between the 9th and 2nd arrondissements.
 We were poking around Passage Jouffroy specifically when we both decided we were peckish.
 As it happened, we walked out onto the street and I saw the strangest sight: a restaurant facade that reminded me of a Victorian-style train car protruding out onto the sidewalk at the end of the gallery!

-The name of the restaurant is, appropriately, Victoria Station.
+The name of the restaurant is, appropriately, the Victoria Station Restaurant.
 It looked so interesting we decided we had to try it out for lunch.
 After all, the Vytopna train restaurant in Prague had amazing food, so maybe this train-themed restaurant did too!

 The meals themselves were just the right size for lunch portions.
 I loves me some carbs!

 Our waitress came back with two plates, each with one profiterole and a generous scoop of ice cream.
-At first we thought she made a mistake and gave us two orders, but no, she said this was one order split in half!
+At first we thought she made a mistake and gave us two orders.
+But no, she said this was one order split in half!
 Profiteroles, for those who don’t know, are basically cream puffs.
 These were dripping in dark chocolate sauce with vanilla ice cream on the side.
-They look huge but the pastry was lighter than expected, so we were able to finish everything on our plates!
+They look huge, but the pastry was lighter than expected.
+So we actually finished everything on our plates!